Adam Phillips (musician)

-Adam Phillips is a British singer and guitarist.
+Adam Phillips is a British guitarist.

 Career

 Phillips has performed and recorded with Tina Turner, Dave Lewis, Ricky Martin, Steps, Britney Spears, Ronan Keating, Laura Pausini, Celine Dion, Maxi Priest, The Corrs, Shayne Ward, Boyzone, Hamish Stuart, Lionel Richie, Renato Zero, Tom Robinson, Whitney Houston, Richard Ashcroft and Tony O'Malley.

-He has worked on most of Cher's latest recordings.
+He worked on most of Cher's latest recordings.
 As a guitarist on Hamish Stuart's European tours, he was introduced to Cher by Stuart.
 Phillips was employed by Cher as a guitarist on her Believe album.
 He later went on to play guitar on her "All or Nothing" single (1999), and her Living Proof album (2001).